MatthewHaas/NWRGenome_v1.0/README.md

 ## make_gap_count_table.sh
 Script makes a tab-separated table containing the number of gaps in each scaffold/pseudochromosome using the output of the gap_counter.sh/gap_counter.py scripts.

+## run_R_gene_analog_analysis.sh
+Script to conduct Resistance (R) gene analog analysis.
+Right now the code will not work.
+I need to make sure all of the software dependencies are downloaded before it will work.

 ## run_jcvi.sh
 Script to execute commands from JCVI software to generate good-looking and informative synteny plot for _Z. palustris_ vs. _O. sativa_.
 As of 14 May 2020, code is complete enough to the point that I generated the figure that I wanted to create, but in order to make it publication-worthy, there are at least two major changes I want to make: Scaffold numbers should be replaced with our _Z. palustris_-specific chromosome designations and reordered so that the order follows the _Z. palustris_-specific chromosome order.